akka/akka/akka-docs-dev/rst/scala/stream-flows-and-basics.rst

 In the above example we used the ``runWith`` method, which both materializes the stream and returns the materialized value of the given sink or source.

+Since a stream can be materialized multiple times the ``MaterializedMap`` returned is different for each materialization.
+In the example below we create two running materialized instance of the stream that we described in the ``runnable`` variable, and both materializations give us a different ``Future`` from the map even though we used the same ``sink`` to refer to the future:

+.. includecode:: code/docs/stream/FlowDocSpec.scala#stream-reuse

+Defining sources, sinks and flows
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The objects :class:`Source` and :class:`Sink` define various ways to create sources and sinks of elements.
+The following examples show some of the useful constructs (refer to the API documentation for more details):

+.. includecode:: code/docs/stream/FlowDocSpec.scala#source-sink

+There are various ways to wire up different parts of a stream, the following examples show some of the available options.

+.. includecode:: code/docs/stream/FlowDocSpec.scala#flow-connecting

 .. _back-pressure-explained-scala:

 Back-pressure explained